James Maxwell

 For the casual daily racing punter

-Winner: William Hill.
-Better welcome offer, BOG on UK and Irish racing from 08:00, free Betting TV streaming on 24 ARC tracks without a qualifying bet, Each Way Extra customiser, 4.7-star app, full payment stack, 1,300-shop network for in-person betting.
-The daily-use product depth is not close.
+William Hill is a strong fit.
+Solid welcome offer, BOG on UK and Irish racing from 08:00, free Betting TV streaming on 24 ARC tracks, Each Way Extra customiser, polished app, full payment stack, and a 1,300-shop network.
+Daily-use product depth is broad.

 For the jumps-season racing punter